 1. Try the cold compress.
 Apply ice or frozen food on itchy spots.
 This will reduce the severity of itch or stops itch all together in some cases.
 It turns out that cold temperature activates the same nerve fibers that transmit the itching sensation.
 So we are just fooling the body to think it is cold rather than itching.

 3. Apply moisturizer ointments or creams.
-Although the effect of most creams, lotions and ointments are disappointing, it can help to rebuild the skin barriers in the long run and prevent worsening of itch.
-Also, consider trying Herbal Rescue Balm from Dr. Wang Herbal Skincare.
-The product has shown to reduce itchy within 5 minutes after application in a small clinical study.
+Although the effect of most creams, lotions, and ointments are disappointing, it can help to rebuild the skin barriers in the long run and prevent worsening of itch.
+Also, consider trying Herbal Rescue Balm, a natural herbal skincare moisturizer, from Dr. Wang Herbal Skincare.
+The product has shown to help soothe itchy sensation within 5 minutes after application in a small clinical study.

 We hope this information helps you the next time you have the need to scratch and itch.